huggingface/datasets/datasets/duorc/README.md

 ### Dataset Summary

-The DuoRC SelfRC dataset is an English language dataset of questions and answers gathered from crowdsourced AMT workers on IWikipedia movie plots.
+The DuoRC dataset is an English language dataset of questions and answers gathered from crowdsourced AMT workers on Wikipedia and IMDb movie plots.
 The workers were given freedom to pick answer from the plots or synthesize their own answers.
-The dataset was created to support the task of mixture of abstractive question answering (30%) and extractive question answering (70%).
+It contains two sub-datasets - SelfRC and ParaphraseRC.
+SelfRC dataset is built on Wikipedia movie plots solely.
+ParaphraseRC has questions written from Wikipedia movie plots and the answers are given based on corresponding IMDb movie plots.

 ### Supported Tasks and Leaderboards